lancewood1/cloud-native-course-errata/README.md

 #### Spring vs. Spring Boot

+- Before you do the lab
   - Skip the first part of the lab (creating Spring MVC app).
     Just do the second part of the lab (creating Spring Boot app).
   - Make sure to select "Spring Boot 1.5.x" (not "Spring Boot 2.0.x") if you are creating a Spring Boot app from "start.spring.io".
-  If you are creating an Spring Boot app from internal "go/moneta", it is already using "Spring Boot 1.5.x"
+  - If you are creating an Spring Boot app from internal "go/moneta", it is already using "Spring Boot 1.5.x"
   - Make sure you are using Java 8
-- If you experience Maven build problem, make sure you set the correct Maven proxy in your /<Home-directory>/.m2/settings.xml file
+  - If you experience Maven build problem, make sure you set the correct Maven proxy in your <Home-directory>/.m2/settings.xml file
+- Trouble-shooting
   - If you experience 404 error when accessing your controller, think about the rules of component scanning
+- Lab extras
   - Add "message" property to application.yml (or application.properties)
     and use it as a string that gets returned (instead of "hello world")
   - Use different port (instead of default port of 8080) by setting "server.port" property
   - Use customer banner: create one from patorjk.com by creating "banner.txt" under /src/main/resources directory (google "spring boot banner patorjk")
   - Create spring profile: "dev" and "production" from which different message value can be extracted
   - Create external property file(s) as opposed to the property files inside the jar file
   - Deploy the application to the cloud and run with dev profile
   - Create manifest file using "create-app-manifest"
   - Deploy the app using the newly created manifest file
+- Challenge questions
   - What are three ways to config Spring bean?
 What are the use cases for each scheme?
   - What are the 4 major features Spring Boot provide?

 #### Spring Boot Internals